hantsy/micronaut-sandbox/docs/r2dbc-kotlin-co.md

 > The `runBlockingTest` is deprecated in the latest 1.6.0 version of Kotlin Coroutines.

-We can also mock the repository when testing controllers, as we done in the previous post.
+We can also mock the repository when testing controllers, as we've done in the previous post.
 Mockk provides some variants for Kotlin Coroutines, such as `coEvery`, `coVerify`, etc.

 ```kotlin
 @MicronautTest(environments = ["mock"])